BretLeraul-WebsiteBanner

 Translations

 Willy Thayer.
 The Non-Modern Crisis of the Modern University.
-Translated by Bret Leraul.
-Evanston: Northwestern Univeristy Press, 2025.
+Translated by D. Bret Leraul.
+Evanston: Northwestern University Press, 2025.

 Like the institution it addresses, Willy Thayer’s The Non-Modern Crisis of the Modern University is an untimely text—a threshold, a frame, a beginning that is at once an end.
 The untimeliness of its object is announced in its title: the mismatch between the university’s modern form and its non-modern crisis.
 This is not a post-modern crisis as Daniel Bell or Jean-François Lyotard, one of Thayer’s foremost interlocutors, famously asserted, for the “post-modern” implies a modern, historicist figuration of time as chronological succession of epochs and events.
 The untimeliness of the crisis of the university today is as much epistemological as it is historical—not post-modern but non-modern.
 For this reason, perhaps the text’s untimeliness is more accurately captured by Thayer’s more polysemic term inactualidad or inactuality—that is, at once historically out of date, temporally out of joint and virtual, unreal, or not yet actualized or instantiated